snipcola/FilmHaven/README.md

 - <a target="\_blank" href="https://film-haven.vercel.app">film-haven.vercel.app</a>

+## 🗒️ - Note

+Due to the nature of how the project works, you will most likely be faced with ads upon viewing content; to fix this, use [uBlock Origin](https://ublockorigin.com), [AdGuard](http://adguard.com), or an ad-blocker of your choice.

 ## ⌨️ - Shortcuts

 - `/` - Focuses on search bar. _Navigates out out of any page or modal open._